 Coastal zone management issues should be directed to the Executive Director, San Francisco Bay Conservation and Development Commission, 375 Beale St., Suite 510, San Francisco, CA 94105.

-Other Local Approvals: The project may require review by the California Department of Fish and Wildlife (CDFW) for potential impacts to state-listed species or CDFW-managed lands adjacent to the development area.
+Other Local Approvals: The project may require review by the California Department of Fish and Wildlife (CDFW) for potential impacts to state-listed species, or waters of the State subject to CDFW 1602 authority.